 The Fire Operations Group was formed in 1996 after a serious moorland blaze.
-It brings together a partnership of six fire services, National Park rangers, National Trust wardens, water companies, major landowners and gamekeepers to draw up fire plans, oversee specialist fire-fighting equipment, raise awareness of moorland fires and the consequences and train for emergencies.
+It brings together a partnership of six fire services, National Park rangers, National Trust wardens, water companies, major landowners and gamekeepers to draw up fire plans, oversee specialist firefighting equipment, raise awareness of moorland fires and their consequences and train for emergencies.

 The Fire Operations Group:

 carries out regular training exercises

 monitors conditions on the ground in dry weather